Merci-chao/userChrome.js/README.md

    </table>

 4. Make sure that no other tab-related scripts and CSS styles are currently in use.
 Just in case, temporarily move all other `*.uc.js` and `userChrome.css` files out of `chrome`.
    <p>⚠️ There are many reports of issues caused by conflicts with customized styles in <code>userChrome.css</code>.
-All styles related to tabs or the tab bar are highly recommended to remove if you are not familiar with coding CSS.</p>
+It is highly recommended to remove all styles related to tabs or the tab bar first, then rewrite afterward if necessary.</p>

 5. Download the 📥 [script file](https://github.com/Merci-chao/userChrome.js/raw/refs/heads/main/MultiTabRows@Merci.chao.uc.js) (right-click and save as) and place it in `chrome` (or in `chrome/JS` if you are using *MrOtherGuy/fx-autoconfig*).
    <p>⚠️ Creating the file by copy & paste or other methods may cause incorrect encoding.</p>